SIMS: Students in Museums Summit

 Community Engagement

-This group will discuss different methods of engaging the student body and the local community in the museum.
-We will consider different types of programming and what makes them successful.
+A group discussion was held about different methods of engaging the student body and the local community in the museum, as well as different types of programming and what made them successful.

 The Future of Programming

-Discussion about the future of virtual and in-person programming.
+The future of virtual and in-person programming was discussed.

 Inner Workings

-A discussion on the inner functions and organization of museums and our respective student groups
+The inner functions and organization of museums and our respective student groups was discussed.

 Networking/Professional Development w/in Museums

-In this room, we will discuss future careers and different methods of networking.
+The future careers and different methods of networking was discussed.

 Museums as a Resource

-Exploring the role of museums as both an academic and cultural resource for students and the surrounding community.
+Exploring the role of museums as both an academic and cultural resource for students and the surrounding community was discussed.

 Break